FrostyX/frostyx.github.io/_drafts/building-rhel-packages-with-tito.md

 ```

 When asked if you want to edit the commit message, proceed with
 yes.
-You must reference a ticket demanding this update, e.g.
+You must reference a ticket requesting this update, e.g.

 ```
 Resolves rhbz#123456